 Pieter is currently completing his last year as medical student in Groningen and just finished his master thesis in the ICU on shock.
 He is an outdoor enthusiast, loves to kitesurf, enter rapids with a kayak and snowboard in the Alps.
 He is planning to deepen his knowledge on expedition- and wilderness medicine and goes to Mexico to assist an expedition medic on the Usumacinta-river in the coming months.
 Pieter is co-responsible for the content of the website and the social media of Outdoor Medicine.

-Marijn is currently studying Medicine in Nijmegen, where he will be graduating at the beginning of 2019.
-He will be doing his the last internships in Berekum, Ghana.
+Marijn is currently working as an ANIOS (resident) in the Emergency Room in Bernhoven Hospital, Uden.
+He did his last internships in Berekum, Ghana and he spent half a year travelling through South America after finishing his bachelors’ degree to learn Spanish and to do much hiking.
 In his leisure time, he’s really into sports.
-He played handball for a long time and now he is focussing on long-distance-trail-running.
-After finishing his bachelor’s he traveled through South-America, to learn Spanish and do a lot of hiking.
-He hopes to be able to combine a future medical profession with some kind of expedition medicine.
-Marijn is co-responsible for the content of the website and the social media of Outdoor Medicine.
+He played handball for a long time, and now he is focussing on long-distance-trail-running.
+In 2020 he hopes to take part in the UTMB (Ultra-Tour du Mont-Blanc).
+He aims to combine a future medical profession (sports medicine) with expedition medicine.
+Marijn is co-responsible for the content of the website and the social media of Outdoor Medicine, the conference: Medicine in Extremes and the Student Outdoor Medicine weekend.

 Dr Isla Madeleine Wormald.
 BSc MBChB (Leeds) DiMM (UIAA/ IKAR/ ISMM) MRCEM was born & raised in Yorkshire, England & has reportedly been summiting peaks since she was in utero, although not without protest in her early teenage years… Subsequently, a passion for outdoor pursuits evolved!
 She did research in Chamonix Hospital, France and was a doctor for Upper Wharfedale Fell Rescue Association; British Schools Exploring Society (BSES) on several expeditions, for Leeds Metropolitan University Himalayan Research Expedition 2011; on Kilimanjaro and for Medex Manaslu 2015.
 Isla is now a locum Specialist Registrar in Emergency Medicine.
 She helped deliver the first UIAA/ ICAR/ ISMM Nepal DiMM & has since become an AWLS instructor & a faculty member of both Outdoor Medicine & World Extreme Medicine.
 She is an aspirant FAWM, MTA Summer & Winter Mountain Leader & BAIML International Mountain Leader.
 Her ambition is to one day climb a previously unclimbed peak!